You’re here because you want to learn how to make wax melts. And I’m here to show you how.

-What if I told you I could teach you how to make wax melts and how to melt candle wax?
-Bath and body works has amazing smelling candles and body care and I’m completely obsessed with the scents so this is what I use to make mine.
+Bath and body works has amazing smelling candles and body care and I'm completely obsessed with the scents so this is what I use to make mine.

 Candles never ever burn to the end, and you some leftover wax.
 Today you are going to learn how to make your own, low-cost wax melts.
 All you need is your favorite candle with a bit of wax leftover in it.
 All you need is a pot of boiling water, a silicone mold, and your candle.